Julie Eisenberg (Jiwan Shakti Kaur), ERYT-500, Owner/Director, LYC

 Emily Moore, RYT-500

 Looking for a strength building workout on a Sunday morning in 2008, Emily accepted the invitation of a friend to attend a yoga class.
 She then began taking yoga classes regularly because—as many yoga students quickly discover–it felt so good.
 Somewhere along the way she quit doing yoga and yoga started doing her.
 The age old practice began transforming her body and mind in ways that she didn’t even know to ask for but for which she is immensely grateful.
 Emily eventually left behind a career providing community level legal and social services so that she could dedicate her time to sharing the science of yoga.
 In yoga she found practices that have the potential to bring individual and social wellbeing by addressing the very root of our inner source of turmoil and suffering.
 Yoga provides simple, effective tools that can help break the cycles of mental, emotional, and physical distress that keep us from living happily and functionally with ourselves and others thereby improving our own lives and our communities.
 It is a pleasure and honor for Emily to share these timeless techniques.
-Emily completed her 200 hour yoga teacher training in Integral Yoga and is finishing up her 500 hour yoga teacher training with Sri Dharma Mitra.
+Emily completed her 200 hour yoga teacher training in Integral Yoga and her 500 hour yoga teacher training with Sri Dharma Mitra.
 She is also trained in restorative yoga by Cheri Clampett and Arturo Peal.
 Some of the things Emily enjoys: the great outdoors, simple living, community, and day trips to NYC to practice with yoga master Sri Dharma Mittra.